-The Centre for Quantum Technologies in Singapore brings together quantum physicists and computer scientists to explore the quantum nature of reality and the fundamental limits of information processing.
-Established in December 2007 as the city-state’s first Research Centre of Excellence, CQT is now home to more than 100 researchers.
+The Centre for Quantum Technologies in Singapore brings together quantum physicists and computer scientists to explore the quantum nature of reality and quantum possibilities in technology.
+Established in December 2007 as the city-state's first Research Centre of Excellence, CQT is now home to over 150 scientists and students.
 The Centre boasts a world-class research program with strong theory and experiment groups.

-The Centre is funded by the Singapore National Research Foundation and the Ministry of Education .
+The Centre is supported by its stakeholders, including Singapore's National Research Foundation and Ministry of Education, and by competitive grants (read more).
 It is hosted by the National University of Singapore, but enjoys a significant autonomy both in pursuing its research goals and in governance.
 The Centre has its own Governing Board, a Scientific Advisory Board and is headed by Director Artur Ekert.

 Our mission is to conduct interdisciplinary theoretical and experimental research in quantum theory and its application to information technologies.
 The discovery that quantum physics allows fundamentally new modes of information processing has required that classical theories of computation, information and cryptography be superseded by their quantum generalizations.
 These hold out the promise of faster computation and more secure communication than is possible classically.
 We focus on the development of quantum technologies for the coherent control of individual photons and atoms and explore both the theory and the practical possibilities of constructing quantum-mechanical devices for cryptography and computation.